George Burnett (cricketer)

 George Richards Burnett (23 March 1824 – 13 April 1915) was an English first-class cricketer and distiller.

+Biography

 Burnett was born at Streatham in March 1824.
 He made two appearances in first-class cricket for the Gentlemen of Kent against the Gentlemen of England at Canterbury in 1849 and Lord's in 1850.
 He scored 31 runs in his two matches, with a high score of 13.
 Burnett was a distiller based at Vauxhall by profession.
 Burnett died at Hove in April 1915, aged 91.